Risk Factors Dashboard

 General

 Butler National Corporation (“Butler National” the “Company”, “we”, “us”, or “our”) was incorporated in 1960.
 Our companies design, engineer, manufacture, sell, integrate, install, repair, modify, overhaul, service and distribute a broad portfolio of aerostructures, aircraft components, avionics, accessories, subassemblies and systems (“Aerospace Products”).
+We serve a broad, worldwide spectrum of the aviation industry, including owners of aircraft and contractors involved with private, commercial, business, and government aircraft operations.
 We serve a broad, worldwide spectrum of the aviation industry, including owners and contractors of private and commercial business, and government aircraft and suppliers to the government.
-We serve a broad, worldwide spectrum of the aviation industry, including owners and operators, of single-engine, commercial, regional, business and military aircraft.
+We also serve commercial weapon manufacturers and suppliers to governments and their agencies.

 Products and Services